LukeShortCloud/rootpages/src/openstack.rst

    -  Virtual lab environment:

       -  When the "Provisioning State" becomes "wait call-back" then manually start the virtual machines.
 The relevant Overcloud image will be copied to the local drive(s).
+At this point, Nova will have already changed the servers to have the "Status" of "BUILD".

          .. code-block:: sh